Mary Lou Kownacki, OSB

 …was on the Benetvision staff from 1994-1997 and then returned in 2006 after completing an MA in Theology from St. John’s University, Collegeville, MN, in monastic studies.
 Currently she coordinates the online Monasteries of the Heart communities, co-facilitates the Listening Hearts program and is the resource person for Monasteries of the Heart in prisons.

 Anne coordinates Benedictines for Peace in Erie and leads retreats on nonviolence and monastic spirituality around the country.
 Long involved in peace and justice ministry nationally and locally, Anne participates in the Catholic Nonviolence Initiative.
 A Benedictine Sister of Erie, she has served on the Monastic Formation Committee and Faculty.
-She lives at Mary the Apostle Catholic Worker and gardens with neighborhood children.

 Mary Ellen Plumb, OSB

 …joined the Monasteries of the Heart staff in 2013 after 38 years in secondary education as a Social Studies teacher, Counselor and Director of Campus Ministry.
 Mary Ellen has served the Benedictine Sisters of Erie as Director of Monastic Formation, Novice and Scholastic Director, and Oblate Director and is currently on the Monastic Formation Committee.
 At Monasteries of the Heart Mary Ellen helps plan and develop the monastic curriculum and is instrumental in preparing and posting course and monastic practices content and engaging in dialogue with participants.